-Cinnamon tree leaves have traditionally been a byproduct of the cinnamon harvest.
-Since they contain the delicate essence of the cinnamon, we thought to put them to use.
-Use as a slightly sweeter, more interesting alternative to traditional bay laurel leaves.
+Our Cinnamon Tree Leaves contain the delicate essence of cinnamon and are a slightly sweeter, more interesting alternative to traditional bay laurel leaves.
 They also make a beautiful cinnamon tea: just infuse a few leaves in a teapot with hot water.

 - Steep in boiling water for a cinnamon tea